VincyH/StrictMode-library/README.md

-# StrictMode-library
+# performance-library
-this is a library that integration strictmode
+this is a library that reporting performance